 Surveys have been strongly criticized of late.
 If research methods were children, the survey would be in the ‘time out’ corner.

-Is your innovation research on its best behavior shows that surveys can be designed to measure behavior and specifically, behaviors that predict an innovation’s potential.
-This paper argues, behavior is strongly influenced by context (eg anchoring, relativity of judgements), so for a behavioral measure to be predictive of an innovation’s success, the context in which the behavior is made should be as close as possible to actual purchase situation.
+Is your innovation research on its best behaviour shows that surveys can be designed to measure behaviour and specifically, behaviours that predict an innovation’s potential.
+This paper argues, behavior is strongly influenced by context (eg anchoring, relativity of judgements), so for a behavioural measure to be predictive of an innovation’s success, the context in which the behavior is made should be as close as possible to actual purchase situation.